chenjefferson/resume-tracker/README.md

 Ever wanted to update your resume, but end up needing to re-compile everything you've done, and then filter it down later based on what's relevant?
 I have.
-It sucks.
+It's not very fun.
 Enter: Resume Tracker.
 Resume Tracker is a way for you to host your accomplishments online and tag them so that when it comes time to make your resume, you can just filter it down to make something specific to each application.

-## Running Backend Tests
+## Running

+### Frontend

+To run the frontend, run `npm run client` from the project's root directory.

+### Backend

+To run the frontend, run `npm run server` from the project's root directory.

+## Testing

+### Backend

 Backend API tests are written in Postman.
-You can view example requests here: https://www.getpostman.com/collections/5fb7792fe33d8bb3ba75
+You can view example requests to the backend API here:

+https://www.getpostman.com/collections/5fb7792fe33d8bb3ba75

 ## Technologies Used